TechToThePeople/publicautocomplete/README.md

 publicautocomplete
 ==================

-This civicrm extension allows an anonymous user to have an autocomplete field instead of a free form one for the current employer, to avoid mispelled/duplicate organisation names due to the current employer
+This civicrm extension allows an anonymous user to have an autocomplete field instead of a free form one for the current employer, to avoid mispelled/duplicate organisation names

-tested on profile edit and event registration, patch welcome
+tested on profile edit and event registration, patch welcome for the rest

 Install
 ======